-Disabled interrupts are ignored altogether: if the CPU receives an interrupt request signal while the corresponding interrupt is disabled, the interrupt handler will not be called even if the interrupt is enabled later.
-Conversely, temporarily blocked interrupts are still registered, but their handlers are not called until they are unblocked.
+Disabled interrupts are ignored altogether: if the CPU receives an interrupt request signal while the corresponding interrupt is disabled, the interrupt will not be processed even if it is enabled later.
+Wake-up flag marks the interrupt as a wake-up interrupt (see below).